 Her other claim to fame is that she was the only person to have been an ex-wife of an American president.
 She married Ronald Reagan, her third husband, in 1940 when he was solely an actor and had never run for public office.
 They divorced in 1948.

-Jane took an early interest in music and took dancing lessons in St. Joseph.
+Jane developed an early interest in music after attending a local musical production, and she took dancing lessons in St. Joseph.
 After a two year stay in Los Angeles, Jane and her foster mother returned to St Joseph where Jane attended Lafayette High School.
 She left after two years to pursue her new-found ambition to be a performer and became a radio singer under the name 'Jane Durrell', still aged only 15.

-In May, 1936, Warner Bros Pictures signed her to a contract on the understanding that she change her name.
-She became Jane Wyman which was a shorter form of 'Weymann', her mother's name from her first marriage.
+In May, 1936, Warner Bros Pictures signed her to a contract on the understanding that she should change her name.
+She officially became Jane Wyman which was her name from her first marriage.

 Jane's reputation as a talented and dependable actress grew slowly as the quality of her roles gradually improved.
 In 1939, she played the starring role in 'Torchy Plays With Dynamite', and she co-starred with Phil Silvers and Jimmy Durante in 'You're in the Army Now' in 1941, the movie in which she participated with Regis Toomey in the longest ever recorded screen kiss - three minutes and five seconds.